teamdeliverease/DeliverEase/README.md

 npm run deploy-staging
 npm run deploy-prod
 ```

-❗Only run deploy-prod with approval of all team members ❗
+🚨 Only run `deploy-prod` with approval of all team members 🚨

 ### Contributing
 1) checkout and pull master: `git checkout master && git pull`